Blendify/blender-manual/blender_docs/manual/about/contribute/guides/markup_guide.rst

 writers should take screenshots in the following manner:

 #.
 Prepare the area you would like to capture making sure to use the default theme and setting.
-   (In some cases you may not want to use the default settings e.g. if some options are hidden behind a checkbox).
+   (In some cases you may not want to use the default settings e.g. if some options are hidden behind a checkbox.)
 #.
 Zoom to the maximum zoom level (hold :kbd:`NumpadPlus` or :kbd:`Ctrl-MMB` or similar).
 #.
 Zoom out eight zoom levels (:kbd:`NumpadMinus` -- eight times).
 #.
 In some cases you will want to leave a small margin around the thing you are trying to capture.